NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/autotuning_gemm.rst

 CuTeDSL provides a higher-level interface for this process which relies on the same underlying mechanism, which is the ``autotune_jit`` decorator from ``cutlass.cute.testing``.
-It performs the same "compile every configuration, benchmark, keep the best" strategy but it does so automatically, with handling the search space sweep lazily when function is called, performing the cold-L2 benchmarking and caching compiled kernel automatically for you.
+It performs the same "compile every configuration, benchmark, keep the best" strategy but it does so automatically, handling the search-space sweep lazily when the function is called, performing the cold-L2 benchmarking, and caching the compiled kernel automatically for you.

 We still use the persistent GEMM kernel as an example.
 We first need to define the ``@cute.jit`` function.
-It should accepts the turnable parameters as ``Constexpr`` keyword arguments.
+It should accept the tunable parameters as ``Constexpr`` keyword arguments.

 The non-autotuned version should look like this: